Who We Are

 Headmaster

 Mr Michael Parker began teaching Philosophy in 1994 and has done so most years since then.
-His Master of Education (1997) specialised in teaching Philosophy in Schools.
+His Master of Education (1997) specialised in teaching Philosophy in Schools, expertise which he applied in both his Philosophy and English classrooms throughout his career.

-He is the author of several books in this area including, The Quest for the Stone of Wisdom (1995), Talk with Your Kids About Big Ideas (2014) and Talk With Your Kids About Things That Matter (2021).
+He is the author of numerous books in this area including, The Quest for the Stone of Wisdom (1995), Talk with Your Kids About Big Ideas (2014), Talk With Your Kids About Things That Matter (2021), and most recently Thinking for Yourself (2025), co-authored with Fiona Morrison.

 Ms Janine Timillero